kasodeep/high-level-design/hld-notes/basic.md

      `Customer` driver approach, it is basic features like chatting or send images and stuff that the users demand.

    - **Non-Functional**:
-     `Quality` and Charateristic of the app.
+     `Quality` and Characteristic of the app.
      It includes Performance, Latency, Security, Reliability, Scalability, Consistency, Availability.

 2. Prioritize/Planing: